uf-mil/mil/NaviGator/gnc/navigator_path_planner/README.md

 # Navigator Path Planner
-Contains the node and messages for NaviGator's path planner and trajectory generator, which accepts pose goals and generates feasable paths to that goal which does not collide with objects in our occupancy grid.
+Contains the node and messages for NaviGator's path planner and trajectory generator, which accepts pose goals and generates feasible paths to that goal which does not collide with objects in our occupancy grid.
 The node also creates a trajectory to follow this path, used by the controller.